-- 37. An ADI or an authorised NOHC (as applicable) must notify APRA, in accordance with section 62A of the Banking Act, of any breach or prospective breach of the capital requirements contained in this Prudential Standard and - 38.
-An ADI or an authorised NOHC (as applicable) must inform APRA as soon as practicable of any:
+- 37. An ADI or an authorised NOHC (as applicable) must notify APRA, in accordance with section 62A of the Banking Act, of any breach or prospective breach of the capital requirements contained in this Prudential Standard and advise APRA of any remedial actions taken or planned to deal with the breach. - 38.
+An ADI or an authorised NOHC (as applicable) must inform APRA as soon as practicable of any: - (a) significant departure from its ICAAP; - (b) concerns it has about its capital adequacy (including projected losses), whether at Level 1 or Level 2, and the measures it proposes to take to address these concerns; - (c) indication of significant adverse changes in market pricing of, or trading in, the capital instruments of the ADI or group of which it is a member